ritza-co/CodeCapsules/serverlessFirstSteps/Easily-hosting-your-portfolio-online/hosting-a-front-end-website-building-portfolio.md.md

 </article>
 ```

-Once we're happy with the portfolio, we need to push it to GitHub so that it can be deployed to CodeCapsules.
+Once we're happy with the portfolio, we need to push it to GitHub so that it can be deployed to Code Capsules.

 ## Uploading to GitHub

 Next, we'll push code from a local repository to a remote repository on GitHub.
-By doing this, we can connect our CodeCapsules account to our GitHub repository so CodeCapsules can automatically detect and deploy changes.
+By doing this, we can connect our Code Capsules account to our GitHub repository so Code Capsules can automatically detect and deploy changes.

-If you already know how to push code from a local repository to a remote repository on GitHub, push the sub-directory containing the portfolio to GitHub and [skip](#deploying-to-codecapsules) to the next section.
+If you already know how to push code from a local repository to a remote repository on GitHub, push the sub-directory containing the portfolio to GitHub and [skip](#deploying-to-code-capsules) to the next section.

 Otherwise, read the following.